nasa/refine/README.md

  - `1.5` is the gradation limit
  - `3.e4` is the complexity
  - `project-metric.solb` is the output metric in libMeshb format
+ - use (sequential only) k-exact Hessian reconstruction with --kexact, otherwise default to L2-projection Hessian reconstruction

 See [LoicMarechal/libMeshb](https://github.com/LoicMarechal/libMeshb)
 for details on the libMeshb format.